 With the higher credit score, you'll also save $7,312 in interest paid over the life of the loan.

-In order to make sure you're being offered a fair rate, do some research beforehand to get a rough estimate of what's considered an average monthly payment and interest rate for your credit score based on the amount you think you'll need to borrow.
+In order to make sure you're being offered a fair rate, do some research beforehand to get a rough estimate of the average car loan interest rates and the average monthly payments for your credit score based on the amount you think you'll need to borrow.

-Dundas says you should evaluate an offer critically before taking on an auto loan.
-For instance, if you're being offered an extremely low rate, you may want to ask a few follow-up questions about a special incentive, he advises.
-If you're offered a 0% interest rate, for instance, there's "usually there's something kind of offsetting that, where they're charging a higher price for the car or there's something else going on."
+Evaluate an offer critically before taking on an auto loan, Dundas says.
+For instance, if you're being offered an extremely low rate, you may want to ask a few follow-up questions about a special incentive.
+If you're offered a 0% interest rate, for instance, he says, there's "usually there's something kind of offsetting that, where they're charging a higher price for the car or there's something else going on."

 Make sure you compare financing offers from different sources.
-Car manufacturers tend to offer the best rates if you're buying a new car, but credit unions and small banks often offer competitive rates as well.
+Car manufacturers tend to offer the best rates if you're buying a new car, but credit unions and small banks often offer competitive car loan interest rates as well.

 Video by Ian Wolsten

 If your credit score is below 700, Dundas says you'll likely be looking at a higher interest rate and down payment for your vehicle.
 You may also want to be more selective about the kinds of vehicles you're considering.